-The Performing Arts Children's Charity (the Charity) is a UK Registered Charity (Registration No. 1081561) founded in the year 2000 and committed to delivering opportunities to children with special needs and disabilities (i.e. children with physical, mental, or learning disabilities) to build self confidence, achieve greater independence, and overcome social isolation through the medium of the performing arts.
+The Performing Arts Children's Charity (the Charity) is a UK Registered Charity (No. 1081561) founded in the year 2000 and is committed to delivering opportunities to children with special needs and disabilities (i.e. children with physical, mental, or learning disabilities) integrating them into the community by building their self-confidence, achieving greater independence, and overcoming social isolation through the use of the performing arts.

 A significant number of children and young people in the UK have a disability.
-Recent government statistics state that 6% of the total child population or close to 800,000 children have a disability.
-Government statistics also show that there has been a dramatic increase in these numbers in the last 10 years.
-While the numbers of children with special needs and disabilities is increasing, the facilities for helping these children in the community are decreasing and there is now a greater need for Charity's programmes to help these children.
+Recent government statistics state that 6% of children or close to 800,000 children have diabilities.
+Government statistics also show that there has been a dramatic increase in these numbers over the last 10 years.
+While the numbers of children with special needs and disabilities is increasing, the facilities for helping these children in the community are dramatically decreasing; there is now a greater need than ever for the Charity's programmes to help these children.

-The Charity's classes and workshops are designed for 7 to 19 year olds and take place across the United Kingdom, operating in Community Centres, School Halls or working closely with local special needs schools.
+The Charity's classes and workshops are for 7 to 19 year olds and take place across the United Kingdom, operating in community centres, school halls while working closely with local special needs schools.
 Children benefit from the Charity's classes and workshops because:

-- their special needs and disabilities are met in a positive way; - they are supported and encouraged to achieve independence and to gain confidence; - they work together in groups to achieve higher levels of self-esteem and gain friendships; - their families and carers needs are recognised to combat social isolation; and - they have the freedom to express themselves.
+- their special needs and disabilities are met in a positive way; - they are supported and encouraged to achieve independence and to gain confidence; - they work together in groups to achieve higher levels of self-esteem and gain friendships; - they have the freedom to express themselves; and - their families and carers needs are recognised.